-Throughout their long history, Manchester United Football Club have won numerous trophies and titles, it’s this success which has lead them to having supporters across the world.
-In fact they have one of the largest amount of supporters for any sports team and they are one of the only UK teams to rank in the top ten sports brands.
-Which is probably why their stadium has been chosen to be immortalised in LEGO bricks for the LEGO Creator Expert set.
+Throughout their long history, Manchester United Football Club has won numerous trophies and titles, it’s this success which has lead them to have supporters across the world.
+In fact, they have one of the largest amount of supporters for any sports team and they are one of the only UK teams to rank in the top ten sports brands.
+This is probably why their stadium has been chosen to be immortalized in LEGO bricks for the LEGO Creator Expert set.
 This is the first time a brick-built sports ground as been created by LEGO.
 Old Trafford celebrates its 110th anniversary this year and to mark the occasion you can build the ‘Theater of Dreams’ for yourself.
 With over 3890 pieces and a fairly hefty price tag to match, you could be asking if Old Trafford is worth picking up?
-Well I’ll built it and this is my review.
+Well, I’ve built it and this is my review.

 Manchester United fans will love building this big LEGO® set model of Old Trafford (10272) to show their allegiance to one of the world’s most famous football clubs.
 The building set for this LEGO football stadium provides a fun challenge to create a spectacular showpiece model.
 The ultimate Manchester United gift Manchester United fans can show off this Old Trafford replica at home or the office.
 New for February 2020, this LEGO® Creator sports set coincides with the stadium’s 110th anniversary.
 This building kit for adults features several evocative details including the players’ tunnel and the statue of the United Trinity.
 Bring to life your passions with advanced LEGO® sets!
 LEGO® Creator Expert advanced building sets allow adults to construct models based on some of their biggest passions, including cars, buildings and stadiums.
 Once the challenging and fun building experience is complete, these collector models from building bricks make an eye-catching display at home or the office.